-I remember my first job in NYC.
+I remember my first job in New York City.

 I was 21 and interning for Bankers Trust right across from World Trade Center Building #1.